-Section E Briggs & Stratton Small Engine Repair Contest\
+Section D Briggs & Stratton Small Engine Repair Contest

-17. Parts Identification (30 min.)
+- 15. Parts Identification (30 min.)

-18. Diagnosis and Repair (40 min.)
+- 16. Diagnosis and Repair (40 min.)

-\No premiums awarded for this section.
+- No premiums awarded for this section.
 Trophies for Grand & Reserve

-SELF-DETERMINED PROJECT
+CLASS 40 SELF-DETERMINED PROJECT

-- 1. Read General Rules and Regulations. - 2.
-This category includes any project not covered in any other class (including stamp collecting, genealogy, writing projects, etc.) - 3.
+- 1. Read General Rules and Regulations. - This category includes any project not covered in any other class (including stamp collecting, genealogy, writing projects, etc.) - 3.
 Entries will be judged on neatness, arrangement, and labels. - 4.
 Collections must include items obtained during current 4-H year.
 All collections must be neatly and well labeled by the exhibitor.
-No collection may be entered that has been previously exhibited at the fair unless there have been three or more additions.

-5. Entries are limited to two collections and three other projects per 4-H'er

-- Collections must fit in space measuring 2.5 ft. x 2.5 ft.
+No collection may be entered that has been previously exhibited at the fair unless there have been three or more additions. - 5.
+Entries are limited to two collections and three other projects per 4-H'er - Collections must fit in space measuring 2.5 ft. x 2.5 ft.
 Items not fitting in this space should be listed on a separate sheet.
 Collections of items not over 12" high will be placed in plexiglass covered display cases. - 7.
-Do not bring valuable collections to the fair. - 8.
-Awards: Blue \$1.25; Red \$1.00; White \$0.75.
+Do not bring valuable collections to the fair. - Awards: Blue \$1.25; Red \$1.00; White \$0.75.

-- 1. Collection of baseball cards

-- 2. Collection of banners and buttons

-- 3. Collection of figurines

-- 4. Collection of dolls or stuffed animals

-- 5. Collection of key chains

-- 6. Collection of stamps
+1. Collection of baseball cards 7.
+Collection of business cards 2.
+Collection of banners and buttons 8.
+Any other collection 3.
+Collection of figurines 9.
+Any item made from a commercial kit 4.
+Collection of dolls or stuffed animals 10.
+Writing project 5.
+Collection of key chains 11.
+Other project (not a collection) 6.
+Collection of stamps